-- (A) Two months before the end of a member's MCLE compliance year, the Director must send the member an MCLE Annual Verification Report.
-The Director may send the report by email to a member who has an email address on file with the State Bar.
+A. Two months before the end of a member's MCLE compliance year, the Director must send the member an MCLE Annual Verification Report.
 Members must review the report for accuracy.
 If the report is accurate and shows that the member has completed all MCLE requirements for the MCLE compliance year or that the member is exempt from MCLE, then no additional action is required by the member.
 If the report is inaccurate, the member must correct his or her MCLE compliance record by following the instructions on the report.
-To avoid a fine or suspension, all CLE credit hours must be completed, and all corrections to a member's MCLE compliance record must be received by the Director, before the end of the member's MCLE compliance year. - (B) On or about the first day of the birth month, the Director shall make available to the member, a report of amendments that have been made to the MCLE record for the compliance year that ended immediately prior to said birth month.
+To avoid a fine or suspension, all CLE credit hours must be completed, and all corrections to a member's MCLE compliance record must be received by the Director, before the end of the member's MCLE compliance year.

+- B. On or about the first day of the birth month, the Director shall make available to the member, a report of amendments that have been made to the MCLE record for the compliance year that ended immediately prior to said birth month.
 The Director shall also notify any member who has not completed MCLE requirements for the compliance year that ended immediately prior to said birth month.
 A member, who has not completed his or her CLE requirements by the first day of the birth month, will receive an automatic grace period through the last day of the birth month to complete and report any remaining CLE credits.
-Members shall not be fined or penalized for completing and reporting CLE credits by the last day of the birth month (grace period). - (C) On or about the 12th day of the month immediately following a member's birth month, the Director shall notify all members who are in non-compliance for the MCLE compliance year just ended to advise such members of their non-compliance status.
-Such notice shall be in the form of a written notice, and sent to each member at the Preferred Address and via one Secondary Address (if any) that is then on file with the Membership Department of the State Bar. - (D) On or about the first day of the third month immediately following a member's birth month, the Director shall send final notice to any member who has not cured their noncompliance status.
-Such notice shall be in the form of a written notice, and sent to each member at the Preferred Address and via one Secondary Address (if any) that is then on file with the Membership Department of the State Bar. - (E) If by the last business day of the fourth month following the birth month (or reporting month if the member has been granted an extension in accordance with this article for completion of CLE requirements) the member has still not cured his or her noncompliance, the member shall be automatically suspended from the practice of law in Texas as directed by Order of the Supreme Court dated December 23, 2002.
+Members shall not be fined or penalized for completing and reporting CLE credits by the last day of the birth month (grace period). - C. On or about the 12th day of the month immediately following a member's birth month, the Director will notify in writing a member who is in non-compliance for the MCLE compliance year just ended of the member's non-compliance status. - D. On or about the first day of the third month immediately following a member's birth month, the Director will send a final notice to any member who has not cured the member's noncompliance status. - E. If by the last business day of the fourth month following the birth month (or reporting month if the member has been granted an extension in accordance with this article for completion of CLE requirements) the member has still not cured his or her noncompliance, the member shall be automatically suspended from the practice of law in Texas as directed by Order of the Supreme Court dated December 23, 2002. - F. Upon the execution of suspension, the Director will send a written notice to each member who is suspended from practice by the order.